omar-gamel/Node.js/README.md

 # What is Node.js?

-Node.js is an open-source, cross-platform JavaScript runtime environment that executes JavaScript code outside a web browser.
+Node.js is <b>an open-source, cross-platform JavaScript runtime environment that executes JavaScript code outside a web browser.</b>

-<b>Note:</b>
 - Node.js is not a programming language like Python, Java or C/C++.
 Node.js is a runtime, similar to Java virtual machine, that converts JavaScript code into machine code.
 - Node.js uses asynchronous programming!
+- Node.js runs single-threaded, non-blocking, asynchronous programming, which is very memory efficient.

 # Why Node.js?